 Flexible Screw Conveyor

-Also known as a Spiral Conveyors, Screw Conveyors, helix conveyor or centerless auger conveyors, consists of a spring steel or stainless steel, flexible screw that is enclosed in a flexible or rigid plastic tube, or a rigid steel tube, and driven by an electric motor normally located at the discharge end of the Conveyors.
+Also known as spiral conveyors, screw conveyors, helix conveyors, or centerless auger conveyors, these conveyors consist of a spring-steel or stainless-steel flexible screw that is enclosed in a flexible or rigid plastic or tube—or sometimes a rigid steel tube—and driven by an electric motor normally located at the discharge end.
 This simple design delivers efficient performance and high reliability while reducing maintenance and cost.
-When properly engineered according to the specific characteristics of the material being conveyed and the process into which it will be integrated, a flexible screw conveyor can outperform rigid Screw Conveyors, bucket elevators, drag chain conveyors, aero mechanical conveyors and other equipment intended to transport powder and bulk solid materials.Learn More
+When properly engineered according to the specific characteristics of the material being conveyed and the process into which it will be integrated, a flexible screw conveyor can outperform rigid screw conveyors, bucket elevators, drag chain conveyors, aero mechanical conveyors, and other equipment intended to transport powder and bulk solid materials.Learn More